kowalej/BlueMuse/README.md

 start bluemuse://stop?stopall
 ```

+**"startall" can be used at launch (e.g. `start bluemuse://start?startall`) or while BlueMuse is already running -
+it will automatically apply to any Muse discovered/connected after the command is received. "stopall" is intended
-**"startall" and "stopall" are not meant for launch, they are used when BlueMuse is already running.**
+for use only while BlueMuse is already running.**

 ### Settings
 Change primary timestamp format: